mathplusmods/mathplusmods.github.io/README.md

-# mathplusmods.github.io
+# Math+ Activity Group in Mathematics of Data Science

-Math+ Activity Group in Mathematics of Data Science
+mathplusmods webpage